 I went to an inner city clinic because I have found they are more familiar with treating scabies and it's complications.
 The doctor prescribed cephalexin (a relative of penicillin).
-She prescribed a 14 day course of 500 mg cephalexin every 12 hours (see Cephalexin Dosages, below).
+She prescribed a 7 day course of 500 mg cephalexin every 12 hours (see Cephalexin Dosages, below).
 Amazingly, Wal-Mart only charged $4 to fill the entire prescription!
 Pretty amazing because they had charged $80 for a tube of permethrin cream and $40 per dose for ivermectin.
 If you can't get a prescription, you can order it on-line from a fish supply store.
-Here's another source.
 The doses required are listed below.

 I was amazed to see my swollen ankles and sore joints clear up.
 My blood pressure dropped 40 points.
 The sores cleared up and healed.
 Afterwards I started taking a supplement called NAC and that helped even more.

-Lately some of these on-line suppliers have been closing down so they are geting harder to find.
+Lately some of these on-line suppliers have been closing down so they are getting harder to find.
 One great source for people who know where to buy antibiotics are forums for folks who are preparing for the end of civilization.
 They stock up on beans and antibiotics and such.
 Google "survivalist antibiotics" to find them.

 Here is a YouTube video showing how I used ivermectin horse paste.
-Also, click here to download my step-by-step instructions for curing scabies.

 "The dose of cephalexin prescribed will depend on the type of infection and whether the person taking it is a child or an adult.
 Here are general guidelines for cephalexin dosage: